gaehlerm/SoftwareEngineering/README.md

 ```

 It is claimed that writing getters and setters has the following advantages [https://www.w3schools.com/java/java_encapsulation.asp]:
-- Better control of class attributes and methods: I don't fully understand what this means
+- Better control of class attributes and methods: I don't fully understand what this means.
+You can read and write the variables in both cases.
 - Class attributes can be made read-only (if you only use the get method), or write-only (if you only use the set method): If you want to make a variable read-only, you can make it constant instead.
 This prevents changing the variable as well.
-It is very odd to have only variables written.
+It is uncommon to have write only variables.
 - Flexibility, the programmer can change one part of the code without affecting other parts: This statement is incorrect, as demonstrated below.
 - Increased security of data: I am not sure what this point exactly means.
 One advantage is that you can track a variable with the debugger [chapter Bugs, Errors, Exceptions].
 In fact, this is the only advantage I see of writing getters and setters.
 But having to do this is a clear indication that your code is bad.